aknkrs-vision/Camera-Pose-Estimation/README.md

 opencv, numpy, matplotlib

 # Usage
-Simply run camera_pose_estimator.py
+Simply run camera_pose_estimator.py,
-Results will be displayed on the terminal and 3d graph will be drawn if you want to use different image you can simply edit my functions.py file
+results will be displayed on the terminal and 3d graph will be drawn, if you want to use different image you can simply edit my functions.py file